Chilli Beans

-Chilli Beans is a Brazilian brand of sunglasses, and eyeglasses founded in 1997 by the businessman Caito Maia.
-The company is the second largest in the segment, behind only the Luxottica Group.
-It is the most successful company of the branch in Latin America.
+Chilli Beans is a Brazilian brand of sunglasses, wristwatches and eyeglasses founded in 1997 by the businessman Caito Maia.
+It ranks as the second-largest company in the sunglasses segment, trailing only the Luxottica Group.
+It is also the most successful company in its sector across Latin America.
 The Gávea Investment Group bought 30% of the company for about R$100 million, indicating that the company is worth about R$330 million.
 The company's turnover was approximately R$550 million.
 The brand has approximately 700 stores in Brazil, in addition to owning stores in 9 other countries.